listenToRipley/ReactNative/Notes/Debugging.md

 ## Logic

 If the error you are experiencing is related to styling, make sure you consider the [structure](./Styling.md/#structure) of the element.

+## Bag of tricks

+If expo suddenly stops working and you get an error about the system not correcting to the server, try running `watchman watch-del-all && rm -rf node_modules/ && yarn cache clean && yarn install && yarn start --reset-cache`